 The unique character of the House is created by a great mixture of both old and new traditions.
 One of the oldest being the responsibility of the Head of House who keeps a record of all events in the ‘Nigel Reed Courtenay House Book’ and always has a walking stick in official photos!

 Regular activities include 'learning to cook' with Mrs Stanyer, House speeches, cake night, book club, Friday night football, summer BBQs, matron’s soup on cold winter days and one of my favourites, whole house hide and seek.

 One aspect that always strikes me about the Courtenay boys is the pride, character, responsibility and sense of fun that readily permeates throughout everything they do.
 The Sixth Form is an important time for pupils, both educationally and socially.
 Key decisions are made that will direct their journey after school and beyond in to the future.
 Academic focus is obviously a priority and exam success the goal but we also support the boys to meet the challenges provided by the Extra-Curricular Programme at the College such as the Ten Tors Challenges and the Devizes to Westminster Canoe Race.
 By this stage many of our swimmers are training and competing to a high level and we are fully committed to supporting them in every way that we can.

 I have left this last paragraph to say a little something about myself.
 As Housemaster for a number of years; my two girls have grown up within the house and my son has been one of the Courtenay pupils.
 My wife, a lecturer at Plymouth University, is a great support in the House and a dab hand at helping the boys progress their cookery skills.
 I see and treat the boys as an extension of my own family with the same expectations of behaviour, dress, language and motivation as I have of my own children.
-I am lucky to be supported by a fantastic House team including Matron, and Assistant Housemaster, Mr Dejonwo, a great team of tutors and the Housekeeping team.
+I am lucky to be supported by a fantastic House team including Matron, and Resident Assistant, Mr Dejonwo, a great team of tutors and the Housekeeping team.